-The Roseville Police Department operates a Type 1 Jail Facility within the Roseville Police Department.
-The jail is staffed by civilian correctional officers, and is open around the clock.
-Roseville's jail has eighteen cells that can each house up to two persons.
-There are also two sobering ("detox") cells.
-The jail is certified by the California Board of Corrections to hold adult arrestees for up to 96 hours, but most arrestees are released within 24 hours.
-Most arrestees are either released on bail or other release agreements, or are eventually transported to the Placer County Jail in Auburn.
+The Roseville Police Department operates a Type 1 Jail Facility within the Roseville Police Department, staffed by civilian correctional officers.
+Roseville's jail has ten cells that can each house up to two persons.
+There are also four sobering (detox) cells.
+The jail is certified by the California Board State and Community Corrections to hold adult arrestees for up to 96 hours.
+Most arrestees are either released on bail or other release agreements, or are transported to the Placer County Jail in Auburn.

 Roseville City Jail Booking Log